|Steam Train Charter

 Sunday, 14 April 2019

 This morning, travel by road to Kimberley to visit local preservation group Steamnet 2000.
-If available, they will have their Class 25NC in steam for
+There is an opportunity to have their Class 25NC

-available.
-Later this morning, return by coach to Bloemfontein.
+Later this morning, return by coach to Bloemfontein in time for an early afternoon train departure.

 This afternoon, our train will make the trip from Bloemfontein to Modderpoort.
 Runpasts will be staged as the train steams into the afternoon light.